What’s spookier than creepy costumes, haunted houses and talking skeletons on Halloween? The expenses incurred to pull it all together!

 6. Cut costs on store decor and supplies

-If you decide to purchase your decorations or other Halloween supplies, look for ways to cut the cost.
+If you decide to purchase decorations and Halloween supplies, look for ways to cut costs.

-Also, try the local discount store.
-Have you checked the dollar store?
-You might be surprised at the bargains offered on Halloween decor.
+Start by checking a dollar store?
+You might be surprised at the bargain Halloween decor.

 7. Start planning for next year